Expat's Guide to US Expat Taxes for Australia Residents

 How to treat Australian superannuation contributions for your expat tax return?

 In Australia there are what are called superannuation contributions.
 Although these are considered deductible for your Australian taxes, they cannot be considered deductible.
 In other words, your superannuation contribution cannot be considered tax-free in the United States.
+Any income generatedin the funds are considered taxable, even if not distributed to you.Note that if you have privately held superannuation fund, it may trigger additional reporting obligations in the U.S. as well.

 Do I need to pay social security in Australia?

 Good news for self-employed expats.
 Australia has a totalization agreement with the US, so you do not have to pay social security twice, in Australia and in the US.
-If you are a self-employed expat in Australia and can provide a certificate of insurance as proof, you should be exempt from self-employment tax (list SE).
+If you are a self-employed expat in Australia and can provide a certificate of coverage as proof, you should be exempt from self-employment tax (list SE).

 Read more on how self-employed expats and digital nomads are taxed in the US.